Bobsled worlds moved to Germany over coronavirus worries

 “The decision wasn’t easy, as you can imagine,” said Heike Groesswang, the IBSF’s secretary general.

-Concerns with going forward with the event in Lake Placid as planned included the possibility that athletes from some nations would be unwilling or unable to come to the U.S. during the pandemic; an uncertainty about whether Mount Van Hoevenberg — the site of Lake Placid’s sliding track — would be able to have fans present; and the lack of clarity about whether a lengthy quarantine period would be required for those coming into the area for the championships.
+Concerns with going forward with the event in Lake Placid as planned included the possibility that athletes from some nations would be unwilling or unable to come to the U.S. during the pandemic; uncertainty about whether Mount Van Hoevenberg—the site of Lake Placid’s sliding track—would be able to have fans present; and the lack of clarity about whether a lengthy quarantine period would be required for those coming into the area for the championships.

 Most of the athletes in the world championships would be coming from Europe.